What is Duo?

 The Duo app can be used for cellular calls and text messages, but what happens when cell service is unavailable?
 If the user has the Duo app installed and is in an area with WiFi they can send push notifications to themselves on the device or use the device’s internal codes to pass the Duo security page.
 If a user downloads the Duo app and turns off their cellular service they can still receive Duo Push notifications and authentication codes.

 Option 3: International landline calls

 If someone cannot get to a cell phone and did not have the time to stop by the Help Desk for a U2f token we can set up their international landline as a calling option.
 This way they can utilize a local phone for verification.

 In an extreme case where none of these options are available we can set up a bypass code for a user.
 An example of an extreme case is someone who has no mobile device, no landline, no WiFi and no way to do a 2-factor authentication.
-Please be positive of the person’s identity by checking Tools4Ever before giving them a bypass code using the security questions set up during account creation.
+Staff members will request verification of a person's identity before issuing a bypass code using the security questions set up during account creation.